 When someone talks about Istanbul, without a doubt he would start with the shopping culture of the city.
-Even though there are plenty of fancy and luxury streets and shopping centers nowadays, there also unique shopping hubs which have been alive for a long while.
-Here is a list of 5 traditional bazaar you must visit while you are in Istanbul
+Even though there are plenty of fancy and luxury streets and shopping centers nowadays, there are also unique shopping hubs that have been alive for a long while.
+Here is a list of 5 traditional bazaars you must visit while you are in Istanbul

 Tip to note: There is one important thing you should never miss while visiting these bazaars – Bargaining.

 1) Grand Bazaar

 When people talk about traditional shopping in Istanbul, Grand Bazaar (Kapalı Çarşı) is the first place listed by anyone.
 It is located at the real center of Istanbul at the intersection of the Beyazıt-Mercan-Nuriosmaniye districts.
 Grand Bazaar is one of the oldest bazaars in the city and one of the biggest traditional bazaars all around the world.
 In the Grand Bazaar, there are plenty of bedazzling jewelry, traditional local items including food and souvenirs, and many more.
 With about 3,600 shops - as small as 3 to 4 square meters - the Grand Bazaar received 90 million visitors in 2015.
 With a multimillion-dollar makeover underway, this number is expected to increase tremendously - a good sign for you to head over there for the shopping spree of your life.